A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Crummey notices are not optional

 Each annual premium gift to the ILIT must be accompanied by Crummey notices to the beneficiaries giving them a temporary right to withdraw.
-The withdrawal right makes the gift a present interest eligible for the annual exclusion.
-Skipping or sloppily documenting Crummey notices is one of the most common ILIT failures the IRS challenges.

 Frequently Asked